 Universities UK, the representative body for UK universities, has said higher education institutions need to put in place appropriate action and contingency planning to manage crises and risks associated with mental distress and illness.

-Rates of anxiety and depression in young people have increased by 70% over the last 25 years, according to a Royal Society for Public Health report.
+Rates of anxiety and depression in young people have increased by 70% over the last two decades, according to a Royal Society for Public Health report.

 Higher education institutions have a duty of care to protect the safety, health and wellbeing of their students, and this includes the provision of services to help their mental wellbeing.
 Failure to meet this duty of care also brings further reputational risk to the institution.